daattali/beautiful-jekyll/_posts/2022-06-19-contestant-BOL1.md

 My programming teacher in my school asked me if I was going to compete again that year, and I wasn't sure, maybe I could compete only to travel with my friends to the nationals...

-That will be the final part of this story, which will obviously come out, in about a week.
+That will be the final part of this story, which will obviously come out, soon.

 Thanks for reading, and I really hope you learnt something from my failures. <br/>
 Have a great week, drink some tea and maybe listen to [Airbag](https://youtu.be/-5O2-s32IQk), they are really something else!